benjamesmason/astro-nova/README.md

 ### Code

 - [W3Schools](https://www.w3schools.com/)
-  - Helping to find to solution with modal operating issues by use of #data-target element.
+  - Helping to find to solution for modal operating issues by use of #data-target element not correctly implemented..
-  - Example use of the hover affect for CSS.
+  - Research for example use of the hover affect for CSS for clickable elements.
-  -

 - [Matt Rudge, Code Institute](https://codeinstitute.net/)
   - Callout container stylings on Home Page.
   - Jumbotron layout (inspired from WhiskeyDrop website)
+  - Inspiration behind styled "hr" element to form a solid decorational line.

 - [MD Bootstrap](https://mdbootstrap.com/docs/)
   - Inspiration for footer layout.